18 Places to Visit Near Amsterdam by Train

 Nijenrode Castle in Breukelen is a great day trip from Amsterdam by train

-4. BREUKELEN
+5. BREUKELEN

-The name Breukelen might sound familiar, it is in fact the namesake of the Brooklyn borough in New York.
-When the Dutch settlers first set foot on Long Island in the 17th century they named the settlement after their town back home e.g. Breukelen.
+The name Breukelen might sound familiar; it is, in fact, the namesake of the Brooklyn borough in New York.
+When the Dutch settlers first set foot on Long Island in the 17th century, they named the settlement after their town back home, e.g., Breukelen.

 day trip by train from Amsterdam Almere